 Durability and flexibility

-A removable 2,620mAh battery, not one but two microSD card slots and a USB-C port that supports fast charging make it pretty flexible too.
+A removable 1,600mAh battery and a USB-C port that supports fast charging make it pretty flexible too.
+A touchscreen even lets you see what you're capturing and widens its appeal.

 360 video makes a lot of sense in extreme sports areas and with the sort of footage GoPro fans will be capturing.
-It's therefore easy to see why GoPro created the Fusion and where it sits in this market.
+It's therefore easy to see why GoPro created the Max (itself a soft reboot of the older Fusion camera) and where it sits in this market.
 As such, it's well worth considering.

 - User-friendly video editing system